sefasenlik/minitranslate/docs/CHATGPT_API_SETUP.md

 # Translation Server Setup Guide (Developer)

-Technical guide for setting up a custom translation server to work with MiniTranslate's "Translation Server" option with context-aware translations and user management.
+Technical guide for setting up a custom translation server to work with AlienTranslate's "Translation Server" option with context-aware translations and user management.

 ## Prerequisites